 Room and Board $ 15,186

 Books and Supplies $ 1,428

 Financial Aid: UCSB offers the Regents Scholarship to freshman applicants, including international students.
 This prestigious merit-based award recognizes the academic achievements of top freshmen who are offered admission to UCSB.
 Students do not apply for the Regents Scholarship; eligibility is calculated automatically as part of the admission process.

 Test Score Requirements: (See admissions.sa.ucsb.edu/applying/international for detailed information.)

-• SAT Reasoning or ACT with Writing is required for all freshman applicants.
-Students taking the new SAT (launching March 2016) will be required to complete the optional Writing section.
+• SAT Reasoning with the optional Writing section or ACT with Writing is required for all freshman applicants.

 • SAT Subject Tests are recommended for applicants to the College of Engineering and the College of Creative Studies.